xyfir/illuminsight/docs/self-host.md

 # Step 2: Create Temp Directory

-Now we need to create the temp directory where Insightful will write temporary data to the disk.
-You can put it wherever and name it whatever you'd like, but for now we'll make it `temp/` alongside `insightful/`.
+Now we need to create the temp directory where Illuminsight will write temporary data to the disk.
+You can put it wherever and name it whatever you'd like, but for now we'll make it `temp/` alongside `illuminsight/`.

 ```bash
 mkdir ../temp